rdilweb/docs/docs/tutorials/better-wsfull/index.md

 We support Python just like the upstream image.

-One change we have made is we don't use Pyenv, but instead build our version of Python from source.
+One change we have made is we don't use Pyenv, but instead use Python as a base image.

 This fixes a lot of issues caused by Pyenv.

-## Apache2, PHP, Nginx
+## Apache2, PHP, Nginx, Rust

-Apache2, PHP, and Nginx have been removed in an effort to save space.
+Apache2, PHP, Nginx, and Rust have been removed in an effort to save space.
 You can always add them back.

 ## Ruby